Nutrition for Running

 Recover within 30 to 60 minutes

-After your run, consume a 3:1 carb-to-protein ratio within an hour to replenish glycogen and kick off muscle repair.
+After the run, consume a 3:1 carb-to-protein ratio within the hour to replenish glycogen and kickstart muscle repair.
 Examples: chocolate milk, yogurt with granola and fruit, or rice with chicken.
 Continue to hydrate well in the following hours.

 4